• Skip to primary navigation

 How to freeze: Don’t freeze.

-Make ahead: Some of the toppings can be made ahead and stored in the refrigerator for 3 days like egg salad and tuna salad.
+Make ahead: Some of the toppings can be made ahead and stored in the refrigerator for up to 3 days like egg salad and tuna salad.
 Store components separately, and assemble just before serving.

 What to Serve with Matzo Recipes